redis-developer/dealership-chatbot-agent-memory-demo/README.md

 Quick Start: Run the API Server (Requires Separate Redis)

-# Replace <redis-cloud-url> with your Redis connection string
-# Replace your-key with your OpenAI API key
+-> Replace <redis-cloud-url> with your Redis connection string -> Replace your-key with your OpenAI API key
 ```bash
 docker run -p 8000:8000 \
   -e REDIS_URL=<redis-cloud-url> \
   -e OPENAI_API_KEY=your-key \
   redislabs/agent-memory-server:latest
 ```

-Environment Variables
+Environment Variables:
 REDIS_URL: The connection string for your Redis instance (e.g., from Redis Cloud)
-OPENAI_API_KEY: Your OpenAI API key for memory extraction and embedding Notes
+OPENAI_API_KEY: Your OpenAI API key for memory extraction and embedding

+Notes:
 This command starts only the Agent Memory Server API.
 You must have a running Redis instance accessible at the URL you provide.
 For more advanced configuration, see the full documentation: https://github.com/redis-developer/agent-memory-server